danielaparker/acons/doc/ref/ndarray.md

 (1) Default constructor.
 Constructs an empty N-dimensional array.

-(2) The first N arguments specify the dimensions of the N-dimensional array, and an optional (N+1)th argument specifies an initial value.
+(2) The first N arguments specify the dimensions of the N-dimensional array, an optional (N+1)th argument specifies an initial value, and an optional last argument supplies an allocator.

 (3) Constructs an N-dimensional array with dimensions specified by `dimensions`
     and values initialized to `T()`.